kedro-org/kedro-viz/docs/source/share_kedro_viz.md

 ![](./images/kedro-publish-share.gif)

-From Kedro-Viz version 7.0.0, you can publish and share your Kedro-Viz project from the command line.
+From Kedro-Viz version 7.0.0, you can now publish and share your Kedro-Viz project from the command line.
 Use the following command from the root folder of your Kedro project

 ```bash
 kedro viz deploy --region=[aws-bucket-region] --bucket-name=[aws-bucket-name]